robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 ### Examples

-Let's pick some bin as an example because it's always better that a thousands words.
+Example is always better that a thousands words.
 Our sines have samplePerPeriods 28, 20 and 16.
-To not cheat lets take 'random' samplePerPeriod for example equal to 18.
+Let's take some 'random' samplePerPeriod for example equal 18.
 This frequency **should not** be present in our signal window so our expectation is that we should get small decibel value.

 We need to iterate thought all 1024 samples.
 Unfortunately this number is too big to show everything in details.
 Let's show only 18 iterations from the middle of the window because there samples have highest amplitudes.
 Yellow